dsw7/VeryBadScope/README.md

 #### Level triggering
 Many waves do not alternate between fixed minima and maxima - sinusoids and decaying exponentials immediately come to mind.
-Such waves do not wave an "edge" that can be used as a trigger.
+Such waves do not possess an "edge" that can be used as a trigger.
 In this case, a level must instead be used as a trigger.
 First, start by dispatching a `roll` command in order to study the wave:
 <p align="center">
   <img src=docs/example_roll_charging_discharging.png>